LTribelhorn/eisenrep/README.md

 ![Formula of Reputationindex (Eisenegger, 2005)](https://raw.githubusercontent.com/LTribelhorn/eisenrep/master/eisenrep.PNG)

-where *g* is the factor used for weighting, *P* are the positively and *N* the negatively rated articles/texts/tweets and *n* is the total sample.
+where *g* is the factor used for weighting, *P* are the positively and *N* the negatively rated elements (eg. articles/texts/tweets) and *n* is the total sample.
 The index can take values from -100 to +100.

 ## Installation